This blog contains affiliate links that if purchased from, I will earn a small commission from.

 The plaid cardstock paper I measured to fit the card bases yet layering it so that a thin line of the red cardstock showed around the plaid cardstock.
 You don’t have to use perfection measuring the plaid cardstock.
 I just put it on top of the card base and mark it with a pencil where to cut it.
 Then I cut it with the paper cutter.
 I taped the cut plaid cardstock on to the red cardstock base using Tombow Adhesive tape.
 I find this type of tape is the best.

 Nested brand sell lots of different packs of dies that come in a lot of different shapes.
-Plus the packs will come with several sizes of that shape.
-The star die pack had five different sizes in it.
+Plus the packs will come in several sizes of that shape.
+The star dies pack had five different sizes in it.
 I used the smallest three with the smallest the size of 2X2 and used my Cuttlebug to cut them out.

 For this first card, I cutout the largest star using the green paper, the medium star using the plaid paper and the smallest star in the red paper.